sharif7761/sharif7761/README.md

   More Things About Me
 </summary>
 <br>
-I love sharing knowledge and discuss ideas.
+I love sharing knowledge and discussing ideas.
 Love to work as a team and help other developers.
-I never feel hesitate to ask 'why' and  learn new things from others!
-I always try to learn a new thing everyday.
+I never feel hesitant to ask 'why' and learn new things from others!
+I always try to learn a new thing every day.
 </details>